 Getting out with little ones, especially a newborn, can be tricky!
 When I had my son, I was nervous to walk anywhere with him except in the neighborhood because I knew what to expect.
 After a month or so, I started trying out locations around Richmond.

 1.The University of Richmond: All-Around Favorite Walk in RVA

 The paths are mostly flat, but you can choose some of the steeper inclines if you want more of a workout.
 There are shady paths, a gazebo, and benches (perfect for nursing), too.
 This one is dog friendly (on a leash) and free!

 2. Lewis Ginter Botantical Gardens: Best Paid Walk in RVA

 There are multiple bathrooms, two of which are large - perfect for maneuvering with a stroller.
 It's also very nursing friendly: there's a lounge in the library, and there are benches throughout the gardens in the shade.
 As our children have gotten older, we have been able to enjoy the Children's Garden (splash pad, tree house & sandbox), the children's activities (painting, story time, gardening, and more), and Flowers After Five (a family friendly concert series on Thursday nights).

-The garden is free for members, and the daily admission is relatively inexpensive: adults $14, children $8, and under 3 are free.
+The garden is free for members, and the daily admission is relatively inexpensive: adults $17, children $8, and under 3 are free.

-3. Maymont: Best Workout
+3. Maymont: Best Workout in RVA

 My best advice is to check the weather, wear sunscreen (most of the paths are in the sun), and pack water!
 If you have two under two, you may want to wait on this one a little bit unless you bring your double stroller- I've gotten caught a few times wearing a baby and pushing a toddler!
 This is a free park, too.